robotology/natural-speech/vocub/index.md

 ## Characteristics

 The recordings consist of spoken English commands addressed to iCub.
-There are 103 unique commands (see below for some examples), composed of 62 different words.
+There are 103 unique commands (see below for some examples or [Resources](#resources) section for the complete list), composed of 62 different words.
 The command length ranges from 1 to 13 words, with an average of ~5 words per sentence.
 29 speakers were recorded, 16 males and 13 females, 28 of which are non-native English speakers.
 We finally obtained 118 recordings from each speaker: of the 103 unique commands, 88 were recorded once, and 15 twice (corresponding to sentences containing rare words).
 This leads to about 2 hours and 30 minutes of recording in total.

 |10 examples of the commands used in the VoCub dataset|
 |-|